thecredibleway/thecredibleway-com/docs/jesus/who-is-jesus-christ.md

 and reality?

-How could He have conceived and successfully carried out a plan of unparalleled beneficence, moral magnitude and sublimity and sacrificed his own life for it, in the face of the strongest prejudices of his people and age?
+How could He have conceived and successfully carried out a plan of unparalleled beneficence, moral magnitude and sublimity and sacrificed His own life for it, in the face of the strongest prejudices of his people and age?

 :::

-Jesus had multiple opportunities to take advantage of people around him, yet didn't.
+Jesus had multiple opportunities to take advantage of people around Him, yet didn't.
 He was not looking for power - quite the opposite; He modeled serving others ([John 13:1–16](https://www.biblegateway.com/passage/?search=John%2013%3A1%E2%80%9316&version=NKJV);
 [15:13](https://www.biblegateway.com/passage/?search=John%2015%3A13&version=NKJV)) and